Connected TV: hits and misses

 In the majority of cases, broadcast quality and broadcast programs recorded to a DVR should be better than that which is available online.
-The internet’s rivalrous nature should never be overlooked: the internet is a shared resource.
+The Internet’s rivalrous nature should never be overlooked: it is a shared resource.
 Your neighbor’s use of the Internet may affect the quality of service in your home.
 If bandwidth is scarce in your neighborhood, this may compromise your ability to watch TV-on-demand, particularly when the pictures are being shown on a large TV screen, rather than a medium-sized laptop screen, or a small smartphone screen.
 Broadcast, by contrast, is a non-rivalrous service, and everyone in your street or block can be consuming TV pictures with no impact on your quality.

 In summary, the base of households supporting two-way connectivity is already vast; the usage of that connectivity has remained sparse.
 Connected TVs will sell, but most likely primarily for the thinness of their bezels, the sharpness of their screen or their value for money.

-In 2013, because of the volumes of connected TV sets sold around the world, the implications of connected TV – chief among which is the ability to disintermediate traditional broadcasters, or even traditional TV content – will likely be the subject of intense, and occasionally under-informed, debate at conferences focused on the TV sector7.
+In 2013, because of the volumes of connected TV sets sold around the world, the implications of connected TV – chief among which is the ability to disintermediate traditional broadcasters, or even traditional TV content – will likely be the subject of intense, and occasionally under-informed, debate at conferences focused on the TV sector187.

 But the bottom line is that unless must-see content at a competitive price point is made exclusive to connected TVs, for example via a channel or portal that is only available via connected TVs, the need for connectivity in televisions is likely to remain marginal.